Claiming 'Staggering Evidence of Election Fraud,' Trump Attorney Sidney Powell Says She'll Soon 'Release the Kraken' On 2020 Election

 It was funded by money from Venezuela and Cuba and China has a role in it also, so if you want to talk about foreign election interference we certainly have it now.
 We have staggering statistical evidence, we have staggering testimony from witnesses including one who was personally in briefings when all this was discussed and planned beginning with Hugo Chavez and how it was designed there.
 Then saw it happening in this country.

-She is persuaded that in every single state that inexplicably stopped counting votes on election night that Dominion machines were “updated.”
+She is persuaded that in every single state that inexplicably stopped counting votes on election night, Dominion machines were “updated.”

 As soon as the states shut down on election night and stopped counting?
 Those were the states where the most egregious problems occurred.